New York Mortgage Trust, Inc.: Why This 13.3% Yield Deserves a Second Look

 That was a solid achievement.

 Still, like a lot of the double-digit yielders, NYMT is not perfect.
 In particular, while the company offers a generous yield and has improved its dividend coverage substantially this year, it is actually paying less per share than what it did before.

 For instance, in 2016, New York Mortgage Trust had a quarterly dividend rate of $0.24 per share.
 And, in 2014, it was paying quarterly dividends of $0.27 per share.
-(Source: “Dividend History,” New York Mortgage Trust Inc, last accessed October 4, 2019.)
+(Source: “Dividend History,” New York Mortgage Trust, Inc., last accessed October 4, 2019.)

-In other words, the company has cut its dividends before.
+Therefore, the company has cut its dividends before.